phynet/Pre-Hook-Swiftlint-Autocorrect/README.md

 # Pre-Hook-Swiftlint-Autocorrect
-Evaluates and corrects swift files using SwiftLint after commit through a git pre-commit hook
+Evaluates and aucorrects swift files using SwiftLint through a git pre-commit hook

 # How